swcarpentry/board/subcommittees/mentoring/PracticumProposal.md

 - Week 1: signup forms for mentors and trainees available, announced with blogpost, as well as email to discuss list and all recently educated instructors.
 2 week signup period.
-- Week 3: selection of mentors, creation of groups, combine mentors and groups.
+- Week 3: matching mentors with trainees and creation of groups.
 Send out info end of Week 3.
 - Week 4: Orientation meeting for trainees, orientation meeting and training for mentors.